 King of France

 On July 14, 1223, Philip II died.
-Upon his death, the 36-year-old prince became Louis VIII.
+Upon his death, the 36-year-old prince became Louis VIII of France.
 As king, Louis continued his military efforts.
 However, instead of fighting abroad, the king focused internally.
 In southern France, a religious movement, known as Catharism, had grown in popularity.
 Due to having differing beliefs to Catholicism, Pope Innocent III had deemed Catharism heretical in March 1208.

-Although Louis VIII’s reign only lasted for three years, the king left his mark on history.
+Although Louis VIII of France’s reign only lasted for three years, the king left his mark on history.
 As prince, Louis’ military prowess saw him nearly overthrow the English Plantagenet dynasty.
 Despite failing to do so, the king successfully re-established royal authority in southern France.
 After his death, Louis’ crusade would be completed by his wife and their son, Louis IX.

 Bradbury, J. (2010).
 The Capetians: Kings of France, 987-1328.
 London: Hambledon Continuum.